Contributor: Suzanne Riordan. Lesson ID: 13152

 Known as Custer's Last Stand, it was the last major battle of the Indian Wars and the Native Americans' greatest victory.
 It's also one of the most argued-about events in U.S. history.
 Find out why!

-The Little Bighorn River runs for 138 miles in Wyoming and Montana.
+The Little Bighorn River runs 138 miles in Wyoming and Montana.
 It's a branch of the Bighorn River, from which it gets its name.

 At one point along its banks in Montana, the beautiful rolling hills and long, swaying grass make a beautiful site for a national park.